The Schengen visa

 The application must, in principle, be submitted to the Consulate at least 15 days before the intended journey and cannot be lodged earlier than three months before the start of the intended journey.
 You may have to book an appointment before lodging the application.
 We strongly recommend that you book your appointment as soon as possible, since acting too close to the minimum 15 days may result in not finding an appointment in time.
 Sometimes, consulates are very bussy and the next available appointment may be in more than 1 or 2 months.

 More detailed information on the procedures for lodging a visa application can be found on individual Member States’ dedicated websites.
-In the case of Spain:
+In the case of Spain, check the website of the nearest Spanish Consulate.

 In order to apply for a visa, you need: